Florence, Italy. The Tuscan Renaissance city full of amazing art, architecture and must-see landmarks.

 Ponte Vecchio – is the most famous landmark and is hard to miss.
 It was the first of three main bridges built over the Arno River in 1218.

-Florence is home to several beautiful bridges that span the Arno River, each with its own unique history and charm.
+Florence is home to several beautiful bridges that span the Arno River, each with its unique history and charm.

 One of the most famous is the Ponte Vecchio, a medieval stone bridge that is lined with shops and was once home to butchers and tanners.
 What makes it unique is the bridge itself is lined with jewellery stores from one side of the river to the other.
 It also draws many people, making it almost unbearable to visit.
 But you simply must.